-APIs recent release of Standard 682 Second Edition and the pending release of API 682 Third Edition and ISO 21049 represent a major revision to this standard.
-These revisions have greatly expanded the scope of the standard by including applications to more pumps, adding new seal types, and creating seal categories.
-While the standard has changed significantly over the various editions, the original focus of the standard has remained the same-to guide the user into selecting proven seal technology to successfully seal a variety of applications.
-This tutorial will introduce some of the more significant features of the latest editions.
+APIs recent release of Standard 682, Second Edition, represents a major revision to this standard.
+The latest revision has greatly expanded the scope of the standard by including applications to more pumps, adding new seal types, and creating seal categories.
+While the standard has changed significantly, the original focus of the standard has remained the same-to guide the user into selecting proven seal technology to successfully seal a variety of applications.
+This tutorial introduces some of the more significant changes to the Second Edition.